 Add the cornstarch slurry to the pot.

-Increase heat medium and simmer until the sauce thickens to desired consistency.
+Increase heat to medium and simmer until the sauce thickens to desired consistency.

-To serve, place a bed of mashed potatoes on a plate and top with a Rouladen or two.
-Spoon a generous amount of gravy over the top and finish with a sprinkle of freshly chopped parsley.
+To serve, place a bed of creamy, buttery, mashed potatoes on a plate and top with a Rouladen or two.
+Spoon a generous amount of gravy over the top and finish with a sprinkle of freshly chopped parsley to serve.

 Then all that’s left to do is…DIG IN!!!